JamesYL/uoft-schema/README.md

 ## More Info

 CSV files under [./data/csv](./data/csv) are synced to initializing the database in the docker container.
 The database needs to be re-initialized to get these updated values.

-1. `docker-compose down -v`
-2. `docker-compose up -d`
+Run `npm run reset` to drop the database and remake every entry.

 To access the database: